xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 The character also inherits any social station or role it is within the Solar’s right to grant, and all characters who are subject to that station instantly recognize that they are subject to the promoted one’s authority.

-? granting him a personal Essence pool of four motes plus up to five more

-?
-The character becomes inured to supernatural terror, and may resist it with a +2 bonus to his Resolve.
+The target gains an Essence pool equal to the Solar's (Presence x2) and becomes inured to supernatural terror, resisting it with a +2 bonus.